 A cookie usually enjoyed during the holidays, these Keto Thumbprint Cookies are made with almond flour and a sugar free raspberry jam and contain only 1 gram of net carbs per cookie.

-Low carb thumbprint cookies are a must during Christmas season and I usually make 2 batches because I like to serve some when I have family visiting but I also like to save some for myself.
+Low carb thumbprint cookies are also known as jam thumbprint cookies are a must during the Christmas season I usually make 2 batches because I like to serve some when I have family visiting but I also like to save some for myself.

 🥘 Main ingredients

-Almond flour and coconut flour were used in this recipe to make it more stable without falling flat.
+Making these thumbprint cookies keto with almond flour and coconut flour also helps to make it more stable without falling flat.
 Made with a low carb raspberry jam.

-- Almond Flour: ground blanched almonds were used for this recipe which gives it a slightly nutty flavour plus it's low carb and gluten free.
+- Almond Flour: ground blanched almonds were used for this recipe which gives it a slightly nutty flavor plus its low carb and gluten free.

-- Coconut Flour: a mild and sweet flavour that is quite distinct, used to support the structure of the cookie.
+- Coconut Flour: a mild and sweet flavor that is quite distinct, used to support the structure of the cookie.

-- Cream cheese: for that mild sweet taste and pleasant tang
+- Cream cheese: for that mildly sweet taste and pleasant tang

-- Butter: supporting the flaky and tenderness to these keto christmas cookies
+- Butter: supporting the flaky and tenderness of these keto Christmas cookies

-- Erythritol: this is my favourite sweetener as I find it is the closest sweetener to sugar and as a type 2 diabetic it does not seem to spike my blood sugars.
+- Erythritol: this is my favorite sweetener as I find it is the closest sweetener to sugar and as a type 2 diabetic it does not seem to spike my blood sugars.

 👨🏻🍳 Steps by step instructions